RumaisaKashif/PF-FINAL-PROJECT/readme.md

 Dynamic memory allocation through `malloc` is employed to allocate memory for various components:

-- Memory for date, year, month, day, departure code, arrival code, and new ticket strings is allocated using dynamic memory allocation.
+- Memory for Date Components: Memory is dynamically allocated for date, year, month, and day strings in functions like getDate, getYear, getMonth, and getDay.

+- Memory for Airport Codes: Dynamic memory allocation is used to store departure and arrival codes (dep and arr) extracted from the ticket.

+- Memory for New Ticket: The changeDate function dynamically allocates memory for creating a new ticket string with modified date components.

 ## Major Challenges Encountered